johnyenter-briars/chrust/README.md

 ### 'Program Ease of Use' Features
 - [ ] Access to mutable AI difficulty settings
 - [ ] Game saves/loads/history

+## Prerelease

+The first Chrust prerelease is completed!
+Checkout the prerelase here: [0.1.0](https://github.com/johnyenter-briars/chrust/releases/tag/0.1.0)

+Any feedback on any part of the codebase would be greatly appreciated!

+To run the program, unzip the archive pertaining to your operating system, and run the appropriate binary.

 <!-- CONTRIBUTING -->